aws-samples/aws-modernization-with-tigera/content/20_modules/module_1.md

 ## Secure Kubernetes host ports

+{{% notice warning %}}
+This use case requires EKS hosts to have **public IPs** and a security group configured to allow access to port **30080**.
+A cluster provisioned for an AWS hosted event is unlikely to be configured to allow direct node access over a public IP.
+In such case, you can review and skip this use case or try it out in your own EKS cluster.
+{{% /notice %}}

 {{% notice tip %}}
 Calico network policies not only can secure pod to pod communications but also can be applied to EKS hosts to protect host based services and ports.
 For more details refer to [Protect Kubernetes nodes](https://docs.tigera.io/security/kubernetes-nodes) documentation.
 {{% /notice %}}